autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 - [creating-vehicle-interface-package](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-vehicle-interface-for-ackerman-kinematic-model/)
 - [customizing-for-differential-drive-model](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-interface-package/customizing-for-differential-drive-model/)

-Please remember to add all your custom packages, such as interfaces and descriptions, to your `autoware.repos` to ensure that your packages are properley included and managed within the Autoware repository.
+Please remember to add all your custom packages, such as interfaces and descriptions, to your `autoware.repos` to ensure that your packages are properly included and managed within the Autoware repository.